Akritai

+History

-The term is derived from the Greek word akron/akra, meaning border; similar border guards, the limitanei, were employed in the late Roman and early Byzantine armies to guard the frontiers (limes).
+The term is derived from the Greek word akron (ἄκρον, in plural akra), meaning 'border' or 'edge'; similar border guards, the limitanei, were employed in the late Roman and early Byzantine armies to guard the frontiers (limes).
 In official Byzantine use, the term is non-technical, and used in a descriptive manner, being generally applied to the defenders as well as the inhabitants of the eastern frontier zone, including their Muslim counterparts.
 The popular image of the Akritoi has been heavily influenced by their portrayal in the Acritic songs, and refers to the military troops stationed along the Empire's border.
 In reality, the Byzantine troops stationed along the edges of the Empire were a mixture of professional troops and local thematic militia, as well as irregular units that constituted the Akritai or Apelatai proper.

-These were light infantry recruited from Armenians and the native Byzantine population.
-By the late 10th century, the reconquest of much territory in the East meant that the latter were often ethnically and religiously mixed, a fact epitomized by the legendary Digenes Akritas: "digenes" means "of two races", i.e. "Roman" (Byzantine/Greek) and "Saracen".
+These were light infantry recruited from the native Byzantine population and Armenians.
+By the late 10th century, the reconquest of much territory in the East meant that the former were often ethnically and religiously mixed, a fact epitomized by the legendary Digenes Akritas: "digenes" means "of two races", i.e. "Roman" (Byzantine/Greek) and "Saracen".
 The Apelatai, whose role and tactics are described in Nikephoros II Phokas' De velitatione bellica, acted as raiders, scouts and border guards in the perennial border warfare between Byzantium and its eastern neighbors, characterized by skirmishes and raids.
 Aside from light infantry, the border forces were complemented by the light cavalry called trapezitai or tasinarioi.
 In case of a major Arab raid (razzia), they were supposed to raise the alarm, assist in the evacuation of the local population to the various strongholds, and shadow and harass the enemy force until reinforcements could arrive.

 Many of the Akritai were members of the separated Armenian church and most of them gave protection to heretics.